chpc-uofu/spack-config/readme.md

  - ANL has /soft/spack - we can have /uufs/chpc.utah.edu/sys/spack
 - local preinstalled software - mainly - PART
 - prototype installdir structure, modules (module use for the spack built tree) - DONE
-- apps to try (unless there's an explicit need)
+- apps to try (unless there is an explicit need)
  -- hpl - DONE
  -- check difference between intel, intel-parallel-studio, intel-mpi -> use pre-installed intel, intel-mpi, no intel-parallel-studio as it puts everything in one module
  -- when building look at how dependencies are being built (e.g. mpi, fftw)